babynus/projeqtor/branches/V8.4/projeqtor/docs/user/Gui.rst

 Allows to select the project to work on.

+Projects must be defined as "handled" to appear in the project selector.

-Restricted the visibility of all objects of the selected project, including sub-projects if any.
+Limited visibility of all elements of the selected project, including sub-projects if applicable.

-Defined the "default" project for new items.
+Definition of the "default" project for new elements.

 .. note::